-Restitution is a court-ordered payment made by the perpetrator of a crime to the victims of that crime.
-Restitution is meant to restore the crime victim financially to the point they were at prior to the crime.
-This article discusses what restitution is intended to do, who is eligible for restitution, how they receive it, and the challenges of receiving payment.
+Restitution is a court-ordered payment made by the perpetrator of a crime to the victims for their economic loss.
+Full restitution restores the crime victim financially to the point they were before the crime.

 Who Is Eligible for Restitution?

-- A graffiti artist who spray-paints the side of a home may be ordered to reimburse the homeowners.
+- A graffiti artist who spray-paints the side of a home must reimburse the homeowners

-- A robber who broke his victim's arm in a robbery may be ordered to compensate the victim for his medical expenses.
+- A robber who broke his victim's arm in a robbery must compensate the victim for his medical expenses

 When Does a Judge Order Restitution?

-The prosecutor will ask for crime victim compensation as part of the plea deal or sentence in a criminal case.
-It may also be added to a sentence as a result of the victim impact statement, which occurs at the time of sentencing.
-The victims and family members have an opportunity to explain to the judge how the crime has impacted them.
+The prosecutor will ask for crime victim compensation as part of a criminal case's plea deal or sentence.
+It may also get added to a sentence as a result of the victim impact statement, which happens at the time of sentencing.
+The victims and family members can explain to the judge how the crime has affected them.

-The criminal court judge determines the amount of restitution the defendant will have to pay.
-Again, while states differ in how they calculate restitution, they usually factor in the direct cost of property damage, medical expenses (current and sometimes future), funeral expenses, counseling expenses for the victims, and lost income while the victim was recovering.
+The criminal court judge determines the amount of restitution the defendant must pay.
+While states differ in how they calculate restitution, they usually factor in the following:

-The prosecutor needs to know the victim's losses as a direct result of the crime.
-The victim can provide this information in the form of medical bills, receipts for repairs or replacement of items, information from employers documenting lost wages, or simply by testifying at a restitution hearing.
+The prosecutor needs to know the victim's losses directly from the crime.
+The victim can provide this information in the following forms:

 What If There is a Plea Deal?